Edinburgh woman who stole £120,000 from her dementia-stricken mother is jailed

 “I’ve spent what I shouldn’t and used money I shouldn’t.
 I wasn’t in a very good place when looking after her, but I tried my best.”

-She was sentenced to two years and three months in prison after admitting to a charge of embezzlement.
+She was sentenced to two years and three months in prison after admitting to a charge of embezzlement in June.

 Lynne Barrie, Procurator Fiscal for Lothian and Borders, said: “Hayley Matthews was placed in a position of family trust to oversee her mother’s financial affairs.